 I happened to have one (!).
 Do normal people just happen to have pictures of polar bears?
 I did, on a postcard a friend had sent from Alaska.
 I also had a Gund stuffed polar bear, a gift from another friend.
 My friend’s husband told me to put them in that corner and the ghost wouldn’t come back.

-The man had gotten rid of the ghost.
+Listen, the man had just gotten rid of the ghost.
 Was I going to question him?

 And he was right.
 The ghost hasn’t come back.